jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 y = tf.matmul(h2, W3) + b3
 ```

-Now, we define our loss function including a cross entropy and the regularization penalty for our $$ W $$.
-We use Adam as an optimizer for the gradient descent.
-We also have a placeholder for $$ \lambda $$ so a user can supply it later to control the regularization.
+Now, we define our loss function including a cross entropy cost with L2 regularization penalties for our $$ W $$.
+We use an Adam optimizer (named as train_step) to perform the gradient descent to optimize $$W$$.
+We also have a placeholder for $$ \lambda $$ so a user can supply the value later to control the regularization.
 ```
 # Cost function & optimizer
 # Use a cross entropy cost fuction with a L2 regularization.